 - Click on the Rollover tool in the left navigation bar.

 - Follow the Frontline Employee Evaluation rollover process.
 When checking users for correct next evaluation type be sure to change users that were on a leave of absence to the repeat evaluation type.

 Set Up Process for Next Year:

-- Go to Component Manager to add desired components to the evaluation process for the “Repeat” evaluation type.
+- Go to the Component Manager to add desired components to the evaluation process for the “Repeat” evaluation type.